EnzoN7/RVS-CUDA/README.md

 The main objective of this software is to generate synthesized views enabling 6DoF navigation within a virtual environment.
 The principle is as follows.
 Starting from real 360° footage captured by cameras arranged in an orderly manner, the challenge is to simulate, using interpolation techniques, any perspective of a virtual camera that can move freely within the entire space.

-## Example of View Synthesis using RVS on «ClassroomVideo»
+## Example of view synthesis using RVS on «ClassroomVideo»

 **Order of reading: Ground Truth, OpenGL, OpenCV, CUDA**
 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">